billychosee/Creator-payment-platform/QUICK_START.md

 Navigate to: **http://localhost:3000**

-## 🎯 What to Explore
+## What to Explore

 ### Landing Page

 - **Route**: `http://localhost:3000/`
-- Clean hero section with features
+- Hero section with features
 - CTA to signup

 ### Signup Flow